opnfv/functest/docs/userguide/troubleshooting.rst

 Further troubleshooting is out of scope of this document, as it might be due to problems with the SDN controller.
-Contact the installer team members.
+Contact the installer team members or send an email to the corresponding OPNFV mailing list for more information.